 This course is designed for students who have demonstrated exceptional ability and motivation in mathematics.
 It is a weighted course and will have an effect on a student's high school grade point average.
 Students will develop an understanding that algebraic thinking is a powerful tool that can be used to model and solve real world problems.
-Students will be required to take the Ohio Algebra I end-of-course State test and earn a proficient score to graduate.
+Students will be required to take the Ohio Algebra I end-of-course State test and earn a competent score of 684 to graduate.
+All students take this course for high school credit; the final grade will be included on a student's permanent transcript.